 - Different DLs for different purposes

-- Is Expressivity more relevant or feasibility?
+- What is more important: Expressivity or feasibility?

 - Which kinds of reasoning services does one have to provide?

 - Differences regarding

 - the allowed set of concept constructors

 - the allowed set of role constructors

 - the allowed types of TBox axioms

 - the allowed types of ABox axioms

 - the allowance of concrete domains and attributes (such as hasAge with range the domain of integers)